A belated happy birthday to Cyrille Guimard, who was born on January 20, 1947.

-Indeed, it was the role of directeur sportif alongside Van Impe and Hinault that truly forged Guimard’s reputation, later bridging his talent to such notable teams as Gitane-Campagnolo, Renault-Elf-Gitane, Système U-Gitane, Super U, Castorama, and Cofidis, which resulted in no fewer than seven Tour de France victories under his leadership.
+Indeed, it was his role as directeur sportif shepherding the talents of Van Impe and Hinault that truly forged Guimard’s reputation, later bridging his skills to such notable teams as Gitane-Campagnolo, Renault-Elf-Gitane, Système U-Gitane, Super U, Castorama, and Cofidis, which resulted in no fewer than seven Tour de France victories under his leadership.

 Van Impe said, “Cyrille was one of the best directeurs sportifs that I ever met.
 Without him, I don’t know if I would ever have won the Tour.
 Perhaps I would, but his way of talking to riders really lifted us.
 There’s no one better for re-motivating a rider.
 As a manager, he always stayed a rider in the way he thought.
 That makes all the difference.
 He always knew when to go after a break or to let it go.
 And everything he predicted at the morning briefing came true later in the race.
 On the other hand, the moment the race was over he always wanted the last word… a real Breton!
 But Guimard is Guimard.”

-Guimard was also an ardent advocate of modern methods of rider preparation.
+Guimard was also a strong advocate of modern methods of rider preparation.
 LeMond described him as the first professional cycling coach to formally study physiology in order to apply it to rider training.
 He also took riders to the Equipe Renault Elf Formula One team’s wind tunnel to perfect their positioning on the bike and maximize their aerodynamic efficiency.

-However, Guimard was left without a team when Castorama dropped out of the sport at the end of 1995.
+Unfortunately, Guimard found himself without a team when Castorama dropped out of the sport at the end of 1995.

 Things worsened for Guimard from there.